Hikmat Hajiyev: Baku received answers from Moscow on downed AZAL plane

 The suspension of the six-decade-old SNAP program during this shutdown, the first time in history, has triggered emergency responses in several states and led to long lines at food banks.

-On Saturday, the USDA instructed states to reverse any efforts made to issue full benefits following the Rhode Island court’s ruling, warning of potential financial penalties.
+On Saturday, the U.S. Department of Agriculture (USDA) instructed states to reverse any efforts made to issue full benefits following the Rhode Island court’s ruling, warning of potential financial penalties.
 But on Monday, U.S. District Judge Indira Talwani in Boston temporarily blocked that USDA order after 25 Democratic-led states and the District of Columbia argued that the agency could not compel them to undo steps taken under lawful court direction.
 A hearing was scheduled later that day.

 Government lawyers maintained that courts cannot force the USDA to search for additional money “in the metaphorical couch cushions” to fund SNAP while the shutdown persists, placing the responsibility squarely on Congress to provide funding.

-In its Sunday opinion, U.S. Circuit Judge Julie Rikelman, writing for the three-judge panel, acknowledged the administration’s concern that reallocating funds might affect other nutrition programs but said denying SNAP aid would cause “widespread harm” by leaving tens of millions of Americans without food as winter begins.
+In a Sunday opinion piece, U.S. Circuit Judge Julie Rikelman, writing for the three-judge panel, acknowledged the administration’s concern that reallocating funds might affect other nutrition programmes but said denying SNAP aid would cause “widespread harm” by leaving tens of millions of Americans without food as winter begins.

 The White House and USDA declined to comment on the ongoing dispute.

 The administration had initially planned to suspend SNAP entirely in November, citing the shutdown’s impact on funding.
-Monthly program costs typically range between $8.5 billion and $9 billion.
+Monthly programme costs typically range between $8.5 billion and $9 billion.

 However, in a separate lawsuit brought by a coalition of cities, nonprofits, a union, and a food retailer, U.S. District Judge John McConnell ruled that the administration was obligated either to use emergency funds to provide partial benefits after completing administrative steps, or to identify additional resources to fully fund November’s SNAP payments.